RESOURCE GUARDING DOGS

 What is vitally important is to seek treatment from a recognised expert in this field, as soon as the dog displays and tendencies towards guarding.
 Delaying treatment could mean it may go too far and is irreparable.
 They do not grow out of this trait, it always gets progressively worse without professional intervention.

 I have also written a top article on (1) Cocker Rage.
 Just type in Cocker Rage into Google and I come normally 1st.
-Other gundog breeds also tend to be at the forefront of this problem, especially Springer Spaniels who are the second most common breed I have to treated for this disorder.
+Other gundog breeds also tend to be at the forefront of this problem, especially Springer Spaniels who are the second most common breed I have to treat for this disorder.

 Followed by German Shepherds and English Bull Mastiffs then the pastoral flock guarding breeds.
 Having said that any breed can food or resource guard and most will have learned it from a young age, without treatment this problem will get progressively worse.
 This is a very different problem to bowl guarding and needs to be worked with different techniques.
 I have written an article on (2) Bowl Guarding which also explains how to treat this fairly simple problem.